 The ferry is the best way to get to Sausalito from San Francisco; you get more romance (and less traffic) and disembark in the heart of downtown.

-Sausalito developed its bohemian flair in the 1950s and ’60s, when creative types, led by a charismatic Greek portraitist named Varda, established an artists' colony and a houseboat community here (this is Otis Redding’s "Dock of the Bay").
-Today more than 450 houseboats are docked in Sausalito, which has since also become a major yachting center.
-Some of these floating homes are ragged, others deluxe, but all are quirky (one, a miniature replica of a Persian castle, even has an elevator inside).
-For a close-up view of the community, head north on Bridgeway—Sausalito's main thoroughfare—from downtown, turn right on Gate Six Road, park where it dead-ends at the public shore, and enter through the unlocked gates.
-Keep a respectful distance; these are homes, after all, and the residents become a bit prickly from too much ogling.
+Sausalito developed its bohemian flair in the 1950s and ’60s, when creative types, including artist Jean Varda, poet Shel Silverstein, and madam Sally Stanford, established an artists' colony and a houseboat community here (this is Otis Redding’s "Dock of the Bay").
+Both the spirit of the artists and the neighborhood of floating homes persist.
+For a close-up view of the quirky community, head north on Bridgeway, turn right on Gate Six Road, park where it dead-ends, and enter through the unlocked gates.